apaz-cli/pgen/README.md

 This specific parser is inspired by [packcc](https://github.com/arithy/packcc) by [Arihiro Yoshida](https://github.com/arithy).
 You may see many commonalities.
-The main difference is that while `packcc` does away with the lexer (tokenizer), `pgen` re-introduces it.
+The main difference is that while `packcc` parses at the source level, `pgen` introduces a tokenizer and parses the token stream instead.

-The job of a parser is to turn a token stream into an abstract syntax tree.
+The job of a parser is to turn a source file or token stream into an abstract syntax tree.
 However, that's not what most parser-generators provide.
 Instead, what they provide is a way to recognize the patterns provided in a grammar.
 The user of the parser-generator is then instructed to build their own damn AST if they want one so bad.

 Originally, I thought that this would be an easy feature to add.
 Shouldn't you be able to build an abstract syntax tree directly from the